Updated Feb 04 2022

 Here you will find a summary of the different types of activities that are on offer this year at the 2021 Festa Major of Barcelona.
 Although many of the activities on offer are similar to the last few years of La Mercè and greatly anticipated each year (fireworks show and the Fire and Light Festival, BAM Festival and other music performances, street art, etc.) the content of them vary a lot, meaning that they attract all the locals in Barcelona and other frequent visitors.
 In some cases, the description we give on the activities comes with a link so that you can get additional official information (details about the schedule, specific locations and times).

 Each year the Mercè festival invites a city to join in the different festival events.
-In 2019, the guest city will be Beirut (capital of Lebanon) and we are positive that we will enjoy every one of its recreational and cultural proposals.
+In 2021, the guest city will be The Havana and we are positive that we will enjoy every one of its recreational and cultural proposals.

 La Mercè 2021 concerts